trufflesuite/drizzle-react-components-legacy/README.md

 `methodArgs` (array) Arguments for the contract method call.
 EX: The address for an ERC20 balanceOf() function.
 The last argument can optionally be an options object with the typical form, `gas` and `gasPrice` keys.

 `hideIndicator` (boolean) If true, hides the loading indicator during contract state updates.
-Useful for things like ERC20 token symbols which do not change.
+Useful for things like ERC20 token symbols that do not change.

+`displayFunc` (function(data)) If given, used to format and display the contract data.

 `toUtf8` (boolean) Converts the return value to a UTF-8 string before display.